shokoe/RomGoGetter/README.md

 Click any **card** or **legend item** to cycle through rows of that type.

 Use the **Search** bar to filter the list as you type.

+Use the **Type filter** to select specific extensions (comma separated) OR as a regex selection when special charecters are included.

 In **DAT mode**, browse a DAT file to cross-reference.
 Files found in the source show green, files in the DAT but missing from the source show red.
 Click the Missing card to cycle through missing entries — useful for finding alternative versions manually.